MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/data-structures/arrays.md

 ### Treat iterable as an array

-If you need to convert a document selection to an array, so you can use array methods on it like `.map`.
+Process to follow if you need to convert a document selection to an array so you can use array methods on it like `.map`.

 ```javascript
 const divs = document.getElementsByTagName('div')